- Kronen L. Insulin Nation. The 12 Types of Lows. Available at: https://insulinnation.com/ treatment/the-12-types-of-lows/ (Accessed November 2019).

 2. The “Mountain Climber”

-Have you ever experienced your sugar levels going up and up no matter what you do?
+Have you ever experienced your glucose levels going up and up no matter what you do?
 That’s the Mountain Climber at work.
 It is driven by situations that are somehow out of your normal routine such as:

-- Fighting an illness or cold that can have your body working
+- Fighting an illness or cold that can have your body working in

-in a different gear than usual and be impacting your insulin
+a different gear than usual and be impacting your insulin

 - An important meeting or date that